Architectural Engineering, Structural Concentration BSAE / Civil Engineering, Structural Track MS

 About the Program

-The program Architectural Engineering/Civil Engineering BSMS program allows students to develop technical depth and breadth in their professional and related area, which enhances their professional productivity, whether in industry or as they proceed to the PhD.
-The undergraduate courses provide the necessary technical prerequisite understanding and skills for the graduate studies, a natural progression.
-Because the technical concepts of engineering are common, the MS in a related discipline is readily achieved.
+The Architectural Engineering/Civil Engineering BSMS program allows students to develop technical depth and breadth in their major and an additional complementary related area, which enhances their professional capabilities in industry, or as they proceed to earn a PhD.
+A natural progression from the student’s undergraduate courses, with the necessary technical prerequisite understanding and skills, prepares students for graduate-level studies.
+The underlying technical concepts of engineering are common, and so students readily achieve their master’s degree in a related discipline in their area of interest.

 Additional Information